-- 13. For the purposes of the program, external payments arrears will consist of all overdue debt service obligations (i.e., payments of principal or interest, taking into account contractual grace periods) arising in respect of any debt contracted or guaranteed or assumed by the central government, or the NBM, or any agency acting on behalf of the central government.
+13. For the purposes of the program, external payments arrears will consist of all overdue debt service obligations (i.e., payments of principal or interest, taking into account contractual grace periods) arising in respect of any debt contracted or guaranteed or assumed by the central government, or the NBM, or any agency acting on behalf of the central government.
 The ceiling on accumulation of external payments arrears shall apply on a continuous basis throughout the period of the arrangement.
 It shall not apply to external payments arrears arising from external debt being renegotiated with external creditors, including Paris Club creditors; and more specifically, to external payments arrears in respect of which a creditor has agreed that no payment needs to be made pending negotiations.
-For the purposes of this performance criterion, nonpayment of external debt service to Russia will not give rise to arrears when the Central Government and the NBM cannot pay or settle based on the contractual terms solely due to factors outside the debtor's control (e.g. the transfer of funds being rejected owing to intermediary financial institutions' compliance policies, sanctions or inability to identify the counterparty), as long as the debt service payments have been paid in full into an escrow account5 held by a third-party by the contractual due date, taking into account any contractual grace period.
-Funds in such escrow accounts will be used only to satisfy the related external debt obligations, and their use or withdrawal for other purposes would constitute a breach of the PC. - 14.
-The general government wage bill will be defined as sum of budget spending on wages and salaries of public sector employees-according to economic budgetary classification, including but not limited to employer pension contributions and other social security contributions, and other remunerations (such as bonus payments).
-This definition of the general government wage bill is in line with current spending reported in line "Wages" of the general government budget according to the program classification of the annual budget except for salaries of SOEs and health care providers that are compensated from the Health Insurance Fund (FAOAM) itself.6 - 15.
-The targeted social assistance spending undertaken by the general government is defined as the sum of support for unemployment (9012/00322, 9012/0052, 9008/00519, and 9019/0052), the Ajutor Social (social assistance program 9015/00320), the Energy Vulnerability Reduction Fund (9019/00529), as well as the heating allowance during the cold season and the government's energy poverty policy (9015/00322) from the central government budget.
+Additionally, there are outstanding amounts on a debt owed to the Russian Federation that stem from old commercial debt contracted in 2001 and held in an escrow account at the NBM, as noted in MEFP paragraph 8.
+For the purposes of this performance criterion, nonpayment of external debt service to Russia will not give rise to arrears when the Central Government and the NBM cannot pay or settle based on the contractual terms solely due to factors outside the debtor's control (e.g. the transfer of funds being rejected owing to intermediary financial institutions' compliance policies, sanctions or inability to identify the counterparty), as long as the debt service payments have been paid in full into an escrow account held by a third-party by the contractual due date, taking into account any contractual grace period.
+Funds in such escrow accounts will be used only to satisfy the related external debt obligations, and their use or withdrawal for other purposes would constitute a breach of the PC.

+14. The general government wage bill will be defined as sum of budget spending on wages and salaries of public sector employees-according to economic budgetary classification, including but not limited to employer pension contributions and other social security contributions, and other remunerations (such as bonus payments).
+This definition of the general government wage bill is in line with current spending reported in line "Wages" of the general government budget according to the program classification of the annual budget except for salaries of SOEs and health care providers that are compensated from the Health Insurance Fund (FAOAM) itself.

+15. The targeted social assistance spending undertaken by the general government is defined as the sum of support for unemployment (9012/00322, 9012/0052, 9008/00519, and 9019/0052), the Ajutor Social (social assistance program 9015/00320), the Energy Vulnerability Reduction Fund (9019/00529), as well as the heating allowance during the cold season and the government's energy poverty policy (9015/00322) from the central government budget.

-5 In Moldova's legal framework defined as a "designated account to cover arrears".
+&lt;sup>5 In Moldova's legal framework defined as a "designated account to cover arrears".

-6 For the calculation of the total general government wage bill the following accounts for central government, local government, and special funds from the Treasury system in the Ministry of Finance will be used: category 210000 personnel expenditure.
+&lt;sup>6 For the calculation of the total general government wage bill the following accounts for central government, local government, and special funds from the Treasury system in the Ministry of Finance will be used: category 210000 personnel expenditure.